Generative modeling of granular flow on inclined planes using conditional flow matching: Methodology

 While the generated velocity fields describe the kinematic state of the granular flow, comprehensive analysis requires access to the underlying mechanics and kinetic measurements of velocity fluctuations, specifically the stress tensor and granular temperature.
 In granular physics, these macroscopic properties emerge from complex micro-scale interactions, including inter-particle friction, collisions, and force chains.
 The relationship between the mean velocity field and the stress state (i.e., the constitutive law) is often non-local and highly non-linear, making it difficult to derive analytically without assumptions for simplification or bounding.

 To bridge the gap between the generated kinematics and granular mechanics without reverting to expensive DEM computations, we train a dedicated velocity-to-physics decoder, denoted as $\mathcal{H}_\psi$.
-This model acts as a learned ``constitutive'' surrogate, mapping the instantaneous velocity field directly to the stress state (mean normal stress $p$ and deviatoric stress $q$, as representatives to full stress tensor $\bm{\sigma}$), derived from particle contacts and momentum transfer, as well as the granular temperature $T$ (a measure of velocity fluctuation energy).
+This model acts as a statistical regression model for diagnostic approximation rather than a universal constitutive surrogate.
+Because the macroscopic velocity field and its spatial gradients exhibit a strong statistical correlation with the local mechanical states in the studied inclined flows, the decoder effectively maps the instantaneous velocity field directly to the stress state (mean normal stress $p$ and deviatoric stress $q$, as representatives to full stress tensor $\bm{\sigma}$), derived from particle contacts and momentum transfer, as well as the granular temperature $T$ (a measure of velocity fluctuation energy).

+We utilize a two-stage architecture rather than an end-to-end generative mapping from boundary velocity to internal stress.
+Physically, this preserves the relationship between kinematics and mechanics.
+Algorithmically, generating the intermediate velocity field allows the forward operator to map internal velocities to boundary velocities within the same physical domain, which facilitates stable gradient guidance.
+Direct generative modeling of highly stochastic stress fields from cross-domain boundary velocity observations would introduce severe optimization complexities.

 The physics decoder is defined as a deterministic mapping utilizing the same U-Net architecture as the forward operator elaborated in Section \ref{sec:forward_operator}.
 For a given velocity field slice $\mathbf{u}_{in}$ at a boundary-normal index $c$, the model predicts the co-located physical fields $p, q,$ and $T$: